naude-r/spark/PR-STATUS.md

     * perwendel/spark#1183 opened on Jul 21, 2020 by luneo7
 * :yellow_circle: **MERGE FAILS (#1030 was closed as not-wanted)**: Try to Fix issue perwendel/spark/issues/1022 & perwendel/spark/issues/1030 bug-fix
     * perwendel/spark#1172 opened on May 31, 2020 by Hamojpk
+* :yellow_circle: **MERGE FAILS (It seems the issues were already solved)**: Fix issue perwendel/spark/issues/986 & perwendel/spark/issues/1146 bug-fix
+    * perwendel/spark#1171 opened on May 31, 2020 by WingChan1999